RajneeshSrivastava/MiniProjects/Project4_CHIPseq/Readme.md

-# Pipeline to analyse ChIP-seq data (From alignment to differential peak calling)
+# Pipeline to analyse ChIP-seq data
+(From alignment to differential peak calling)

 ![](./CHIP_Pipeline.jpg)

+### Major steps involved in data processing
 STEP 1: Download the raw sequencing data (FASTQ files) in local directory

 STEP 2: Analyse the quality and statistics of reads using FASTQC-toolkits.